Alaska WIndjammer Kites

 Twin Lakes snowkiting

 The baseball field between the Sandy Beach parking lot and the hockey rink can have good snowkiting when there is snow on the ground and the lakes are not in good condition.
 It is a tight space, just big enough for two kiters.
-Lights on poles around the edge allow night kiting, especially when combined with a headlamp to tend lines and pick out irregularities.
+Lights on poles around the edge allow night kiting, especially when combined with a headlamp to tend lines and see detail on the ground.
 Stay on the upwind half, well clear of buildings, fences, and poles!

 Below: Marc Scholten snowkiting in late evening, Sandy Beach ballfield, Juneau.